Carter907/streamline/README.md

 ```
 ./gradlew install
 ```
-Follow the instructions to run the the brn jar.
+Follow the instructions to run the the `stml` jar.

 ### Project Structure
 When you use the `init` command, you create a project with some helpful defaults.
 This includes the following project structure: